Njombe Region

-Njombe Region (Mkoa wa Njombe in Swahili) is one of Tanzania's 31 administrative regions which covers a land area of 21,347 km2.
+Njombe Region (Mkoa wa Njombe) is one of Tanzania's 31 administrative regions which covers a land area of 21,347 km2.
 The region is comparable in size to the combined land area of the nation state of El Salvador.
 Njombe Region is bordered to the north by the Iringa Region and Mbeya Region, to the east by Morogoro Region, to the south by the Ruvuma Region and to the west by Lake Nyasa.
 The regional capital is the municipality of Njombe.
 According to the 2012 national census, the region had a population of 702,097.

 Etymology

 The name Njombe originated from a name of a tree species called ‘Mdzombe’ for singular and Mazdombe for plural which then dominant in one of its localities known as Mdandu.
 And it was in Mdandu where the Germans chose to build an administrative and defence block; the Boma.

 Geography

 The Njombe Region is situated in Tanzania's Southern Highlands Zone.
 It shares borders with the regions of Iringa to the north, Morogoro to the east, Mbeya to the west, Ruvuma to the south, and the Republic of Malawi to the north west via Lake Nyasa.

 The Njombe region has a total surface area of 24,994 square kilometers, of which 3,695 square kilometers (14.8 percent) are water from Lake Nyasa, and 21,299 square kilometers (85.2 percent) are land.
-The Njombe region occupies around 2.8 percent of the 881,300 sq. km. of territory on the Tanzanian Mainland, making it the fifth-smallest region in terms of total area in the entire nation.
+The Njombe region occupies around 2.8 percent of the 881,300 km^{2}. of territory on the Tanzanian Mainland, making it the fifth-smallest region in terms of total area in the entire nation.

-At the district level, Ludewa District Council has the most land (8,397 sq km, or 33.6%), with a land area of 6,325 sq km and a water area of 2,072 sq km.
-With a surface size of 5,800 sq. km., Makete DC comes in second, followed by Wanging'ombe DC, which has 3,570 sq. km. of territory.
+At the district level, Ludewa District Council has the most land (8,397 km^{2}, or 33.6%), with a land area of 6,325 km^{2} and a water area of 2,072 km^{2}.
+With a surface size of 5,800 km^{2}., Makete DC comes in second, followed by Wanging'ombe DC, which has 3,570 km^{2}. of territory.
 The Makambako Town Council recorded the least land area at 862 square kilometers, or 3.4 percent.
-Additionally, it was noted that the town councils of Njombe and Makambako do not have any water areas, although Ludewa DC (2,072 sq. km) and Wanging'ombe DC both have tiny water areas (226 sq. km.).
+Additionally, it was noted that the town councils of Njombe and Makambako do not have any water areas, although Ludewa DC (2,072 km^{2}) and Wanging'ombe DC both have tiny water areas (226 km^{2}.).